 Drug and alcohol education programs are conducted regularly to heighten awareness of the necessity to have a drug-free college community.
-Resources are provided to community members by sources such as the Office of the Dean of Students, Campus Life, Public Safety, the Wellness Center, and Human Resources Services.
-Education and Awareness programs, including Alcohol Edu. are offered during Orientation and throughout the year (http://www.dickinson.edu/student-life/orientation/AlcoholEdu/.
+Resources are provided to community members by sources such as the Office of the Dean of Students, Student Life, Public Safety, the Wellness Center, and Human Resources Services.
+Education and Awareness programs, are offered during Orientation and throughout the year.
+Completion of AlcoholEdu, and Every Choice, online educational programs, are required of all incoming students.